isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2019-05-12-muis-fact-sheet-for-fitrah-office.md

 #### **FITRAH** - **F**amily and **I**nmates **T**h**r**ough-care **A**ssistance **H**aven

-The programme acronym – FITRAH, or “Family and Inmates Through-care Assistance Haven” – represents Integrated and Holistic support for inmates as well as their families from incare to after-care.
+The programme acronym – FITRAH, or **“F**amily and **I**nmates **T**h**r**ough-care **A**ssistance **H**aven” – represents Integrated and Holistic support for inmates as well as their families from incare to after-care.
 The families will be connected to the necessary network of assistance while their spouses are duly supported with incare services.
 The term ‘Haven’ reflects the roles of the office (co-located in a mosque) as a place of solace and centre of support for the ex-offenders and their families.
 The word FITRAH will resonate well with the ex-offenders, as it signifies hope and returning to the right path<sup>3</sup>.

 <hr>